-Figure 7 shows the flow fields and annotations retrieved for the example shown in Figure 6.
-Notice that while motion of the bicyclist in the results fragment and the pedestrian in the query fragment are similar, the objects are of different sizes and are in different locations in the image frame.
-We can not simply copy the bounding boxes from one to the other.
-Instead, the flow fields can be used to warp retrieved bounding boxes
+Fig. 7 shows the flow fields and annotations retrieved for the example shown in Fig. 6.
+Note that while motion of the bicyclist in the result fragment and the pedestrian in the query fragment are similar, the objects are of different sizes and are in different locations in the image frame.
+We cannot simply copy the bounding boxes from one to the other.
+Instead, the flow fields can be used to warp retrieved bounding boxes to better match the query.